A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Double Station CSMA Protocol with Multiple Backoff Mechanism

-We give an example on the proposed DS-CSMA/CA protocol in this subsection.
-We assume $5$ stations with the partner map in Equation (\ref{eq:partner_map1}), where $8$ TCPairs are deployed to control data transmission.
-Provides that $W_{i,j} = W_0 = 32$ and $W_{\max} = 128$, and the states of $8$ TCPairs at certain time point are shown in the first column of Table \ref{tb:example}.
+We give an example on the proposed DS-CSMA protocol in this subsection.
+We assume $5$ stations with the indicator matrix in Equation (\ref{eq:partner_map1}), where $8$ TCPairs are deployed to control data transmission.
+Provided that $W_{i,j} = W_0 = 32$ and $W_{\max} = 128$, the states of $8$ TCPairs at certain time point are shown in the first column of Table \ref{tb:example}.

 After $3$ time slots, the TCPairs are illustrated in the second column of Table \ref{tb:example}, where $T_{1,2}$ and $T_{4,3}$ are both reduced to $0$.
-Accordingly, stations $1$ and $4$ both transmit the RTS frame to the destination, where a collision happens.
-Then, they conducts steps \emph{1a), 1b)} and \emph{1e)}.
+Accordingly, stations $1$ and $4$ both transmit the RTS-S frame to the destination, where a collision happens.
+Then, they conduct steps \emph{1a), 1b)} and \emph{1e)}.
 The new initial backoff values are chosen from $[0,64]$, e.g., $T_{1,2} = 26, T_{4,3} = 58$.

 After another $2$ time slots, the TCPairs are self-decrement twice and turn to the states shown in the third column of Table \ref{tb:example}, where only $T_{3,2}$ is reduced to $0$.
 Therefore, stations $3$ and $4$ conduct a successful superimposed transmission as shown in Figure \ref{fig:frame_stream}, where station $3$ conducts steps \emph{1a)-1e)}; and station $4$ conducts steps \emph{3a)-3d)}.